-- Material is high-carbon stainless steel, that is very sharp.
+- The material is high-carbon stainless steel, that is very sharp.

-- Ice-tempered so its sharpness is sustained for longer period.
+- Ice-tempered, so its sharpness is sustained for a longer period.

-- Its handle is made from Black Fibrox, which is textured and will provide strong grip.
+- Its handle is made from Black Fibrox, which is textured and will provide the strong grip.

 - The handle is designed to give balance and comfort to the user to prevent tiring.

-- It is durable and can withstand exposure to kitchen oil and varied temperatures.
+- The knife is durable and can withstand exposure to kitchen oil and different temperatures.

 Over-all Aesthetics and Usability:

-- It is the lightest knife among the choices, weighing a mere 3.2 oz.
+- The boning knife is the lightest knife among the choices, weighing a mere 3.2 oz.